donno/warehouse51/torrent-docker/README.md

 - Initial mistake - missed the /announce on the tracker URL.
-- The issue with the container saying "error opening terminal" was because it needs to be run in daemon mode rather than use the ncurse UI as that doesn't work when there is not an interactive session.
+- The issue with the container saying "error opening terminal" was because it needs to be run in daemon mode rather than use the ncurses UI as that doesn't work when there is not an interactive session.
 The alternative would have been to run it in tmux.
 - The challenge was getting rtorrent to load the torrents for the seeder.
 In